JoryHogeveen/off-canvas-sidebars/readme.txt

 = 0.3.1 =
 *	Feature: Allow changing this plugin capability to show the settings page
-*	Fix: Update fixed element compat for the new Slidebars version (still experimental)
+*	Fix: Update fixed element compat for the new Slidebars version (still experimental, Slidebars still doesn't fully support fixed elements within the site container)
 *	Fix: Don't echo empty sidebar CSS selectors if no styles are set
 *	UI: Set `.ocs-button` to `cursor: pointer;` by default
 *	Update textdomain hook